Laviesss/XDRF/README.md

 ### ⚠️ Disclaimer

 This mod was developed primarily using OpenAI’s ChatGPT.
 While it functions as intended, I am not a professional developer/coder or even developer/coder at all, so please expect occasional bugs or limitations.
 I may not be able to fix all issues quickly—or at all.

+By using this mod, you acknowledge that you are solely responsible for any consequences that may arise, including but not limited to warnings, mutes, kicks, or bans from multiplayer servers.
+I, the developer, assume no liability for actions taken against your account due to the use of this mod.
+Use at your own risk, especially on servers with rules against minimap or radar modifications.

 ---